kaytwo/website/_includes/contact.md

 * in person:
   * room **1308 SEO** (new as of December 2016)
-  * Fall 2016 office hours: 1pm-2pm Tuesdays and by appointment (email me!)
+  * Spring 2017 office hours: 3pm-4pm Monday and Wednesdays, and by appointment (email me!)

 * snail mail:
   *  University of Illinois at Chicago